nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _bootstrap_: Path to the script that contains the bootstrap for the plugin (optional)
  * _resourcesRoot_: The root for all resources (can be a local path or an HTTP url)
- * _pageResources_: A list of JavaScript and CSS resourced that should be added to all portal pages.
+ * _pageResources_: A list of JavaScript and CSS resources that should be added to all portal pages.
    They can be static or dynamically generated.
 And they can be added to the header or footer (location) and also be inlined.
 The (optional) rule property refers to a rule in the instantiated plugin (bootstrap), see below.
  * _defaultConfig.order_: The weight of the resources - the higher it is the **later** they will be added to the page (Default: 1000)